gutolizar/Gutolizar/README.md

 - 👋 Hi, I’m @Gutolizar
 - 👀 I’m interested in C, Python, JS, Frontend Webdevelopment
 - 🌱 I’m currently learning from Harvard
-- 💞️ I’m looking to collaborate on webapps and stuff related to webapps
+- 💞️ I’m looking to collaborate on webapps and stuff related to frontend
 - 📫 How to reach me >> instagram: @gutolizar

 <!---